 In order to address the need for a strategic coordination function under the ITU-T, a function of standardization strategy is established as follows:

 a.
 The creation of a Rapporteur Group of TSAG, to be named the "Rapporteur Group on Standardization Strategy" (RG-StdsStrat).
+The RG-StdsStrat Group will serve to provide TSAG with strategic information, as described below, for TSAG’s consideration in advising the sector on strategic actions.

 b.
 The TSAG RG-StdsStrat should attract intensive industry participation in order to take account of latest technical trends and market needs.

 c.
 CTO meetings could assist the RG in addressing strategic issues for the ITU-T Sector, and bring into the debates the views from the industry, as industry is the main component of ITU-T activities in the technical work.
-In practice, RG could analyse the industry and markets trends, identify future standardization directions and, accordingly, suggest new topics for ITU-T, bearing in mind the need for cooperation with other SDOs and the scarce resources of ITU-T and the prerogative of the ITU-T membership to propose new topics for study.
+In practice, RG could analyse the industry and markets trends, identify future standardization directions and, accordingly, suggest new topics for TSAG to consider on behalf of the ITU-T, bearing in mind the need for cooperation with other SDOs and the scarce resources of ITU-T and the prerogative of the ITU-T membership to propose new topics for study.

 d.
 RG-StdsStrat could liaise with relevant groups in other SDOs, as appropriate, inter alia to identify their relevant work.